linuxforphp/flare-smart-contracts/README.md

 Then one can run different types of test.

 - `yarn testHH` - all tests in hardhat environment
-- `yarn testUnitHH` - only unit tests in hardhat environment
+- `yarn test_unit_hh` - only unit tests in hardhat environment
-- `yarn testPerformanceHH` - only performance tests in hardhat environment
+- `yarn test_performance_hh` - only performance tests in hardhat environment
-- `yarn testTimeShift` - all tests on local test Flare chain if ran in multipass virtual machine with time shifting
+- `yarn test_timeshift` - all tests on local test Flare chain if ran in multipass virtual machine with time shifting
-- `yarn testTimeWait` - all test on local test Flare chain with no time shifting but time waiting instead
+- `yarn test_timewait` - all test on local test Flare chain with no time shifting but time waiting instead

 Each of these calls can have additional parameters, namely paths to specific files with tests.
 Also glob expressions can be used, but note that glob expressions are expanded in `bash` to a sequence of space separated path.
 Also by default, glob expressions in bash containing `/**/` do not by default expand to all files, so one can switch on full expansion by setting `shopt -s globstar` and if needed, later switched off by `shopt -u globstar`.